 Can I use Touch VPN on mobile and desktop?

 Yes, Touch VPN often supports multiple platforms, including mobile devices and browsers.
 However, the safety, performance, and privacy protections can differ between platforms.
-How to add vpn extension in microsoft edge

-Final thoughts
+Final thoughts Edge vpn review 2026

 - If your priority is real privacy, robust security, and reliable performance, a reputable paid VPN is worth the investment.
 Touch VPN and other free options can provide basic protection, but they come with trade-offs that most privacy-conscious users prefer to avoid.